-Also see sections dealing with 'Detrimental action' on page 51 and 'Managing the welfare of the whistleblower' on page 56.
+Also see sections dealing with 'Detrimental action' and 'Managing the welfare of the whistleblower'.

 Establishing a confidential electronic and paper filing system

 To prevent breaches of the confidentiality requirements and to minimise the possibility of detrimental action, public bodies must establish a secure electronic and paper filing system.
 Public bodies must ensure that: